ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/nlpql_expr_eval.rst

 - If MongoDB is hosted remotely, transmit the results back to the Mongo host
 - Insert the results into MongoDB.

-Use of the aggregation framework should prove to be much more efficient than this process, since all data remains inside MongoDB.
+Evaluation via the MongoDB aggregation framework should prove to be much more efficient than this process, since all data remains inside MongoDB.

 NLPQL Expression Types